 This chair looks expensive and is fully adjustable with a pneumatic lift.
 And it's budget-friendly.

-Now that we’re at the $500 price point, you’re going to see changes in the quality of the chairs, like more customization options and better materials.
-As you’d expect, the Autonomous Kinn ($419) does not disappoint.
+As office chairs get more expensive, you will see changes in the quality of the chairs, like more customization options and better materials.
+As you’d expect, the Autonomous ErgoChair Pro+ (formerly Autonomous Kinn) does not disappoint.
 The chair offers outstanding spinal support and promotes good posture thanks to its fishbone design, and it supports up to 350 pounds.
 It’s also frameless and aligns to the contours of your body, keeping you comfortable all day long.

-The Kinn offers a huge range of movement and adjustment, so you can set things up just how you like.
-You can easily move the armrest in four directions, scoot the seat pan back or forth as needed, adjust the seat height with the flip of a handle, and control back tilt tension.
-The chair allows you to fine tune your sitting experience so that you’re always supported and feeling comfy.
-It’s also worth noting that this chair doesn’t have a cushion, rather, just a frame.
+The ErgoChair Pro+ offers a vast range of movement and adjustment, so you can set things up just how you like.
+You can quickly move the armrest in four directions, scoot the seat pan back or forth as needed, adjust the seat height with the flip of a handle, and control back tilt tension.
+The chair allows you to fine-tune your sitting experience so that you’re always supported and feeling comfy.

 It’s also constructed with thermoplastic elastomer, which is environmentally safe, easy to clean, and odor resistant.
-The only real downside to the chair is that it doesn’t ship assembled—you’ll have to do that yourself.
-It’s a solid choice for those who frequently have lengthy office or gaming sessions, however, and with its five-year warranty and 30-day trial, the Autonomous Kinn makes it easy for you to sit with peace of mind.
+The only real downside to the chair is that it doesn’t ship assembled.
+You’ll have to do that yourself.
+It’s a solid choice for those who frequently have lengthy office or gaming sessions, however, and with its five-year warranty and 30-day trial, the Autonomous ErgoChair Pro+ makes it easy for you to sit with peace of mind.

-Steelcase is a terrific brand and is known for its incredible customization and warranties.
-With the Steelcase Series 1 (starts at $747), you get to choose the color of the upholstery, frame, base, and other components.
+Steelcase is a terrific brand known for its incredible customization and warranties.
+With the Steelcase Series 1, you can choose the color of the upholstery, frame, base, and other components.
 This makes it easy to build a chair that matches your existing home office or one that adds a pop of color.
 You’ll be able to configure its armrests and wheels, and there are additional options you can select, like an adjustable headrest, a coat hanger, a polished aluminum base, and hard or soft casters.

-The Series 1 has a LiveBack flexor system in its backrest that conforms to and moves with your body for support, even as you move throughout the day.
+The Series 1 has a LiveBack flexor system in its backrest that conforms to and moves with your body, providing support throughout the day.
 It also features adjustable lumbar support dials and sturdy foam with adaptive air pocket bolstering for pressure-free comfort for users up to 300 pounds.

 Steelcase Series 1

-With its extra durable padded seat pan and back, the Steelcase Gesture is a stellar choice for anyone who’ll be spending hours each day sitting at their desk.
+With its extra-durable padded seat pan and back, the Steelcase Gesture is a stellar choice for anyone spending hours each day sitting at their desk.
 You can adjust the seat pan, chair height, and 4D armrests.
 And though it doesn’t have a position lock mechanism, the tension dial similarly allows you to control how much resistance there is when you recline.
 The Gesture ships fully assembled and includes a limited lifetime warranty.

 The ergonomic Gesture is durable and comfortable, and offers tons of customization options.

-The Herman Miller Aeron is a great choice given its price point and is flush with premium features and ergonomic design elements.
-And, let’s be honest, it’s simply gorgeous and will look good sitting anywhere in your home.
+The Herman Miller Aeron is an excellent choice given its price point and is flush with premium features and ergonomic design elements.
+And it’s simply gorgeous and will look good sitting anywhere in your home.
 It arrives fully assembled and supports users as tall as 6’7′ who weigh up to 350 pounds.

-Since the Aeron is one of the most popular high-end chairs out there, you can oftentimes find good deals on secondhand or closeout models.
+Since the Aeron is one of the most popular high-end chairs, you can often find good deals on secondhand or closeout models.
 If you want an Aeron and don’t have a grand and a half to spend on a chair, keep your eyes open.

 Charles and Ray Eames are responsible for what is perhaps the most iconic chair of all time: the Eames Lounge Chair and ottoman for the Herman Miller furniture company.
 So it’s no surprise that the pair also created one of the most beautiful and comfortable office chairs of all time.
-The Eames Aluminum Group Executive Chair with Pneumatic Lift is a spectacular choice for anyone who cares about style just as much as comfort and functionality.
+The Eames Aluminum Group Chair comes in two options: Management and Executive.
+Both are a spectacular choice for anyone who cares about style just as much as comfort and functionality.

 You can select what type and color of upholstery and frame you want, and choose from multiple caster and height range options.
 The chair supports users up to 300 pounds, makes it easy to adjust height and tilt options, and it swivels.
 It ships fully assembled and ready to use.